oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

 </details>

-### Limiting the output
+### Step 3b: Limiting the output of the metrics request

+There is a lot of data returned, including system data, let's see how we can limit that to just our application

-  6. If you like you can limit the scope of the returned metrics by specifying the scope in the request:
+  1. If you like you can limit the scope of the returned metrics by specifying the scope in the request:

   -  `curl -i -X GET http://localhost:9080/metrics/application`